smatting/blazing-tabs/README.md

 Features:

 - Incremental multi-keyword search.
-Both the tab's title and domain of url are searched.
+Both the tab's title and domain are searched.
 - Allows for keyboard-only workflow:
     1. Ctrl+E to open the search
     2. Type to search and use arrow keys to select tab